ZIqinGX/CreativeMaking_Advanced_visualisation_and_computational_environment/README.md

 ## Game introduction

+### Theme：
-### Theme： Multiplayer Game, Interactive and playful, Image Generation, Immersive environment
+### Multiplayer Game, Interactive and playful, Image Generation, Immersive environment, Touch designer

 《Tugging Twisting Tracing》is a multiplayer collaborative interactive game which not only provides game experience full of innocence and fun, but also explores a way to record the "trace" of gaming.